Ubax/a11y-kata/4-pitfalls/4.09-dialog_popups/README.md

         ...
     }
    ```

-3. Remove `inert` attribute from all elements outside the dialog when the dialog is closed.
+3. Remove the `inert` attribute when the dialog closes.
    ```js
    function beforeCloseDialog() {
         ...